• Skip to content

 Your child doesn’t usually need treatment for flatulence or wind.

-But if you notice there are certain foods that seem to give your child a lot of flatulence, you could try to cut back on them in your child's diet.
-These foods might include milk, beans, onions, cabbage, peas, broccoli, legumes, fizzy drinks, artificial sweeteners and chewing gum.
-It’s a very good idea to talk to your GP or a dietitian if you’re thinking about big changes to your child’s diet.
+If you notice there are certain foods that seem to give your child a lot of flatulence, you could try to cut back on them in your child’s diet.
+These foods might include regular milk (which contains lactose), beans, onions, cabbage, peas, broccoli, legumes, fizzy drinks, artificial sweeteners and chewing gum.
+It’s always best to talk to your GP or a dietitian if you’re thinking about big changes to your child’s diet.

 You might also want to check that your child isn’t eating or drinking too quickly and swallowing too much air.

-If your child has a lot of flatulence, encourage them to sit on the potty or go to the toilet to do a poo, without delaying or holding on.
-This helps to set up good toilet habits and avoid constipation.
+You could also encourage your child to sit on the potty or go to the toilet to do a poo, without delaying or holding on.
+This will also help your child learn good toilet habits and avoid constipation.

 Supported By